De Vere Society

 The De Vere Society is a registered educational charity (Charity no. 297855) dedicated to the proposition that Edward de Vere, 17th Earl of Oxford was the author of the works of William Shakespeare.
 The society accepts there are many alternative views to this proposition and welcomes open debate.
 It was first registered as a society of Oxford University in 1987.

 History

-The society was founded by Charles Beauclerk, who is a descendant of De Vere.
+The society was founded by Charles Beauclerk, a descendant of De Vere.
 It is dedicated to the belief that the works of Shakespeare were written by Edward de Vere.

 Publications

 The society publishes a quarterly newsletter for members.
 Two books and a 2-CD radio play have been published by the society: